Team Leader/Supervisor Level 3 (Standard)

 Teaching and assessment

 You will need to complete tasks to build a portfolio demonstrating your knowledge, skills and behaviours.
 Teaching takes place one day per month combined with online activities through our learning platform.
-The portfolio contributes to an end-point assessment which comprises four elements (including a professional discussion and interview).
-Achievement at the end-point assessment confirms whether the qualification is complete and you have met the standard at pass, merit or distinction.
+The portfolio contributes to an end-point assessment which comprises four elements:

 For more information please contact the Apprenticeship team: